 Whether you are using type to simply convey information or are using it as an expressive design element, it should look and feel like Red Hat.

-We always use sentence case—not all caps or title case—in Red Hat materials, even for headlines and titles.
+We use sentence case—not all caps or title case—in Red Hat materials, including headlines (we use title case for titles).
 Type in all caps implies that we are yelling or overly aggressive.
 Sentence case is more authentic, friendly, and realistic, and it lets capitalized words stand out.
 For guidance on capitalizing words, review the Red Hat corporate style guide.

 Always use sentence case in Red Hat materials, even for headlines.